Link copied to your clipboard

 If you buy a house in a planned community, it’ll typically be governed by an HOA that was set up and registered as a corporation by the developer who built all of the homes.
 HOAs are created to offer more neighborhood services like pools and parks, and ensure everyone in the community adheres to certain standards.

 HOAs have a lot of power as outlined by each group’s bylaws and Covenants, Conditions, and Restrictions (CC&Rs), the legal documents you agreed to when you purchased your home.
-These rules — and what the HOA does when you break them or have unpaid fees — can vary a lot between groups.
+These rules — and what the HOA does when you break them or fail to pay your HOA fees — can vary a lot between groups.
 Further complicating matters, the lengths your HOA can go to varies in a patchlike manner across the country depending on what state you live in.

 However, in each state, your HOA can put a lien on your property if you have unpaid dues or violations.
 An HOA lien can make it difficult or impossible to sell your home, gain access to credit, and it can set in motion a series of events that even results in an HOA foreclosure of your home.